-The Eyrie One bedroom, one bathroom, closest to reception, with a plunge pool.
+The Eyrie (renamed "Carissa" in 2022).
+One bedroom, one bathroom, closest to reception, with a plunge pool.

-Sultan's Villa One bedroom, two bathrooms, near the spa/massage room.
+Sultan's Villa (renamed "Acacia House" in 2022).
+Two bedrooms, two bathrooms, near the spa/massage room.

-Chief's Villa Three bedrooms, in three separate cottages, each with a bathroom.
+Chief's Villa (renamed "Boscia House" in 2022).
+Three bedrooms, in three separate cottages, each with a bathroom.
 Two of the cottages are effectively joined and the other is separated by a 30-second walk.
 This villa has a plunge pool.

-Colonel's Villa Three bedrooms in a single building, each with an inside bathroom and an open-air shower.
+Colonel's Villa (renamed "Aloe House" in 2022).
+Three bedrooms in a single building, each with an inside bathroom and an open-air shower.
 Again, this villa has a plunge pool.

-There is no no smoking rule at Ol Lentille, so if that concerns you, please put in a request in advance for a villa that has not had smokers occupying it recently.
+Ol Lentille doesn't have a no-smoking policy.
+If that concerns you, please put in a request in advance for a villa that has not had smokers occupying it recently.

 ActivitiesAn extensive range of activities is possible at Ol Lentille, all included in the rates, including: game drives in the conservancy; quad-biking; camel-rides; horse-riding*; mountain-biking; community** visits and visits to weekly livestock and vegetable markets; yoga sessions; and unlimited spa treatments.
 You can also visit a local habituated baboon troop.

 * There are only two horses, meaning you will go out with a guide on your own, and you need to be an experienced rider.